 Emission Removal - Permanent storage of CO2 in deep underground reservoirs located offshore

-In phase one, the project will develop the capacity to store up to 1.5 MtCO2eq/year.
+In phase one, the project will develop the capacity to store up to 1.5 MtCO2/year:

-- 8 MtCO2eq/year will be reserved by the Norwegian authorities
+- 8 MtCO2/year will be reserved by the Norwegian authorities.

-- 7 MtCO2eq/year can be sold to third-party customers
+- 7 MtCO2/year can be sold to third-party clients.

-In phase two, the project has the potential to reach 5 MtCO2e/year of storage capacity.
-However, implementing the project will also generate CO2 emissions:
+In phase two, the project has the potential to reach 5 MtCO2/year of storage capacity.

 Impact on the two capture sites

-The two capture sites (Fortum and Norcem) will each reduce their direct emissions by 0.4 MtCO2eq/year.
+The two capture sites (Fortum and Norcem) will each reduce their direct emissions by 0.4 MtCO2/year.

-To this end, the Northern Lights project, because of its co-benefits, will help to achieve 3 of the SDGs and to meet specific targets:
+To this end, the Northern Lights project, because of its co-benefits, will help to achieve three of the SDGs and to meet specific targets:

-- SDG 7: Ensure access to affordable, reliable, sustainable and modern energy
+- SDG 7 – Ensure access to affordable, reliable, sustainable and modern energy for all

-- The project’s CO2 transport and storage service provides a solution to the CO2 captured by industrial companies and will therefore enable the development of a sustainable, low-carbon industry in Europe.
+- The project’s CO2 transport and storage service provides a solution for the CO2 captured by industrial companies and will therefore enable the development of a sustainable, low-carbon industry in Europe.